 The Society employs circa 646 staff and operates out of a central office with a network of 36 branches.
 It is proud to be a Living Wage employer, paying its employees and all suppliers who work on site on a permanent basis the voluntary Living Wage.

 As a Financial Services firm the Society is not part of a supply chain, however in delivering its services the Society procures goods and services from suppliers who do operate supply chains, some of which are global.

-The following supplier categories are, by their very nature, considered to be at higher risk of slavery or human trafficking (although the Society has not identified any evidenced reason to believe that slavery or human trafficking exists in the above currently).
+The following supplier categories are, by their very nature, considered to be at higher risk of slavery or human trafficking (although the Society has not identified any evidenced reason to believe that slavery or human trafficking exists within our existing contracted supplier chains).
 The risk may be present both in the UK and abroad and may relate to the pay and working conditions of the staff employed to manufacture or produce:

 In the coming year the Society also intends to make significant progress in the following areas:

-This statement has been approved by the Society's Board, who will review and update it annually.
+This statement has been approved by the Society's Board, which will review and update it annually.